 - Connection Type: This defines the connection as being private to this user when the connection is made or is open to be shared with other users.
 A shared connection allows the keyboard, video and mouse to be shared to all users that join the connection.

-Audio and USB re-direction disabled on shared connections - Extended Desktop: On a dual-video head Emerald or InvisaPC, this enables both video heads to operate if connected to a source that supports dual-head operation (e.g. Dual-head Emerald or InvisaPC Transmitter).
-This setting has no effect on a single-video head Emerald or InvisaPC. - USB Redirection: When set, this enables non-keyboard and non-mice devices to be redirected for this connection. - Audio: When set, this enables audio to be supplied to the remote audio connectors. - Persistent Connection: When turned on, Persistent Connection will constantly try to connect to the Receiver until successful.
-This is useful when using Emerald or InvisaPC for digital signage or an application with no keyboard/mouse that needs to stay connected to a defined source.
+Audio and USB re-direction disabled on shared connections. - Extended Desktop: On a dual-video head Emerald or InvisaPC, this enables the second video head to operate if connected to a source that supports dual-head operation (e.g. Dual-head Emerald or InvisaPC Transmitter).
+This setting has no effect on a single-video head Emerald or InvisaPC. - USB Redirection: When set, this enables non-keyboard and non-mice devices to be redirected for this connection. - Audio: When set, this enables analog audio to be supplied to the remote audio connectors. - Persistent Connection: When turned on, Persistent Connection will constantly try to connect to the Receiver until successful.
+This is useful when using Emerald or InvisaPC for digital signage or an application with no keyboard/mouse that needs to stay connected to a defined source. - Enable View Only mode: View only setting for a connection allows user to monitor what is been transmitted from a source without being able to interact with the source.
+This feature allows a user or administrator to monitor the actions on the network without accidentally interacting with other users.
+View only connection is available in both private and shared mode connections with or without analog audio.